attidack/weather-thoughts/README.md

 ## Future:

+- use bulma modal containers for options
+- add secondary weather api for backup
+- Metric options
 - "R" rated text for weather conditions
 - move to native desktop app
-- use bulma modal containers for options

 ## Notes
 - these api are free thus have a limited amout of calls they can do.